For even as love crowns you so shall he

 A soul-centered divorce asks you to trust in yourself, to know that you can make your “best” choices.
 It invites you to be faithful to your core beliefs, and to reject societal pressures.
 It gives you courage (even within the rigid confines of the legal system, or in the face of an angry spouse), and it helps you be deliberate with your thoughts and actions, no matter how challenging the circumstances.

 A soul-centered divorce can give you the focus, foundation and guidance you need to move through each phase of your divorce.
-How do you keep your soul at the center of your divorce?

 - Be faithful to your core values and beliefs